TanelTeemusk/Phobot/README.md

 # Phobot
 Instagram bot iPhone app.
 Will add likes to a chosen hashtag. written in swift.

+### This project uses Swift 1.1 and has not been updated to newer versions.

 ###Ok, it works as follows:
 - you open the app and log in with instagram account
 - back to app you'll see a textfield on top.
 Add a hashtag without "#" in there